 Sit with your feelingsThe internal sensations that come up when bad things happen can be difficult to bear.
 When you have a quiet moment, sit and think through a conversation or situation.
 What happened last time, and what do you want to see happen next time?

 When the difficult feelings arise, breathe into them and imagine them leaving as you breathe out.

 I'd argue that one reason there is so much disengagement or toxicity in the workplace is that people come to work with the expectation that their job is only to do outer work and make no time for Inner Work™.
 In creative work, the quality of my outer work is greatly impacted by the quality of my Inner Work™.

-As leaders, it’s our responsibility to lead the way and guide our teams to engage with the Inner Work™.
+As leaders, it’s our responsibility to lead the way by setting the example in our own lives.
+What we do is far more powerful than what we say, especially when we're facing external pressure to do outer work.
+Our example helps to guide our teams to engage with the Inner Work™.

 As I reflect on episodes in my career where I wasn’t performing at my best as a manager, one common theme is that I lacked the internal clarity around what to prioritize personally and professionally.